IsaacEf/RetroLog/README.md

 ### Team:
 Niels Mandrus, Kulindu Cooray, Isaac Efrosman, Michael Meng, Colin Langella

+### Frontend Setup

+Be sure to have the latest version of npm installed

 ### Backend Setup

 Be sure to have the most recent version of Golang installed.